Nandhini31/bank-tech-test/README.md

 cd  project directory

-bundle install or bundle(if bundle is already installed)
+irb

 rspec # to run unit tests from project directory

-new_account = Account.new
+new_account = Account.new # creates a new account
 new_account.deposit(1000)
 new_account.withdraw(500)
 new_account.printer

-new_account.balance #to check balance new_account.history #to check transaction history

 ```